Emmitt Smith: Life after football

-In 2021, Smith would team up with NASCAR driver, Jesse Iwuji, to form a NASCAR Xfinity Series team called Jesse Iwuji Motorsports, that will compete full-time in 2022.
+In 2021, Smith teamed up with NASCAR driver Jesse Iwuji to form a NASCAR Xfinity Series team called Jesse Iwuji Motorsports that will compete full-time in 2022.

 Personal life

-Smith was initiated as a member of the Phi Beta Sigma Fraternity at the University of Florida.
-He returned to the university during the NFL offseason to complete his coursework, and graduated with his bachelor's degree in public recreation in May 1996.
+Smith was initiated as a member of the Phi Beta Sigma fraternity at the University of Florida.
+He returned to the university during the NFL offseason to complete his coursework, and graduated with his bachelor's degree in public recreation in 1996.

 Smith is a devout Christian.
 He has a daughter, Rheagen Smith (born November 2, 1998), with ex-girlfriend Hope Wilson.
 He married former Miss Virginia USA Patricia Southall on April 22, 2000.
 They have three children together: Emmitt James Smith IV (born May 15, 2002), Skylar Smith (born October 15, 2003), and Elijah Alexander James Smith (born September 22, 2010).
-Smith is also the stepfather to Jasmine Page Lawrence (born January 15, 1996), who is Southall's daughter with ex-husband, actor-comedian Martin Lawrence.
+Smith is also the stepfather of Jasmine Page Lawrence (born January 15, 1996), who is Southall's daughter with ex-husband, actor-comedian Martin Lawrence.

 His brother, Emory, played on the practice squads of the Cowboys and the Green Bay Packers.
-Smith's eldest son, E. J., committed to play college football at Stanford in 2020.
+Smith's eldest son, E. J., plays college football at Texas A&M.